West Indies vs Pakistan 1st Test Scoreboard - Cricket - NZ Herald News

-KINGSTON, Jamaica (AP) " Scoreboard Saturday on the second day of the first test between the West Indies and Pakistan at Sabina Park:
+KINGSTON, Jamaica (AP) " Scoreboard Sunday at the end of the third day of the first test between the West Indies and Pakistan at Sabina Park:

 Kraigg Brathwaite c Khan b Abbas 0